Minting an NFT, or non-fungible token, is publishing a unique digital asset on a blockchain so that it can be bought, sold, and traded.

 What Are the Benefits of Minting an NFT?

-While each potential NFT minter will have their own reasons, there are generally a few benefits to creating an NFT:
+While each potential NFT minter will have their own priorities, there are generally a few benefits to creating an NFT:

 • Democratize ownership: Creating an NFT allows numerous parties to own a stake in the digital asset.